Charminbear/QueryStringConverter/readme.md

 ##API
 **QueryStringConverterFactory**
-The QueryStringConerterFactory is what you get when you require('QSConverter') inside your app.
+The QueryStringConverterFactory is what you get when you require('QSConverter') inside your app.

 * createInstance(options) - create a new QueryStringConverter, options can be:
     * silentErrors {boolean} - if set to true, no errors will be thrown, invalid keys or values are ignored